RiceDope/ricepos/README.md

 ### FileManagement.java
 This is a class that will deal with primarily file access and json reading and writing.
 For now it will focus on opening and closing the users file which will contain basic information "username", "fullName", "manager", "password" - password will be a hashedString

+### Hash.java
+This contains the functions required in order to implement a SHA-256 hash.
+The code in here was developed by *(https://www.geeksforgeeks.org/sha-256-hash-in-java/)* all credit to them.
+Would not have been able to do this without that.

 ### users.json
 This is the file containing all of the users data and information.
 Currently stores in the home directory.